 The 7 simple ingredients needed to make Instant Pot fettuccine alfredo are:

-- a block of Parmigiano Reggiano cheese (sub with parmesan cheese)
+- Parmigiano Reggiano cheese (sub with parmesan cheese)

 Pre-shredded cheese will not melt smoothly into the sauce due to the preservatives added to it.
 It will likely turn rubbery or not dissolve fully.